Tryflle/WeaveInstallDocs/README.md

      - Windows: Open Lunar Launcher Inject
        1. Launch!
      - Unix: Set your current directory to the directory with Lunar Launcher Inject, then run `chmod +x nameoflliexecutable`
+     - (Please note, Mac users will have to rename the executable in order to remove all dots otherwise it will not work.)
        1. `./nameoflliexecutable`
        2. Launch!
 - Command Line Interface (Windows)